 Through your research, identify what content they specifically want.

-If your social media bio’s, blog headlines and content can include these specific words, then you will increase your chances of being seen online.
+If your social media bio’s, blog headlines and content can include these specific words, you will increase your chances of being seen online.

-It will be easier for your target market to find you as your Google listing will be higher and your content will catch their eye and stand out.
+It will be easier for your target market to find you as your Google listing will be higher, and your content will catch their eye and stand out.